IBM/FfDL/README.md

 # Fabric for Deep Learning (FfDL)

 This repository contains the core services of the *FfDL* (Fabric for Deep Learning) platform.
-FfDL is an operating system "fabric" for Deep Learning

-FfDL is a collaboration platform for:
+FfDL is an operating system "fabric" for Deep Learning.
+It is a collaboration platform for:
 - Framework-independent training of Deep Learning models on distributed hardware
 - Open Deep Learning APIs
 - Running Deep Learning hosting in user's private or public cloud